Analyst-Idris/Splendor-Analytics--Trial-Activation-Challenge/README.md

 ## Problem Statement

+At Splendor Analytics, we run a 30-day free trial for new organisations signing up to our workforce management platform.
+The platform covers everything from shift scheduling and time tracking to payroll approvals and team communications.
-Splendor Analytics runs a 30-day free trial for its workforce management platform. ~1 in 5 trialists converts to a paying customer, but the product team cannot tell **who is on track, when to intervene, or which features actually matter**.
+The challenge is this: we do not know what a "good" trial looks like.
+Our product team can see that roughly 1 in 5 trialists eventually converts to a paying customer, but they cannot tell who is on track to convert, when to intervene, or which features actually matter to the decision.
+Without that clarity, every onboarding improvement is a guess.

+To fix this, we want to define what Trial Activation means for our product — a specific set of in-app behaviours that signal a trialist has genuinely experienced our core value.
+We then want to build the data infrastructure to track activation at scale, and run the analysis to understand whether our current trialists are reaching it.
+Your job is to do exactly that: dig into the raw behavioural data, find what matters, define the goals, and build the models.

 This solution:
 1. Cleans and explores the raw behavioural event data